Looking for kid-friendly, budget friendly, and healthy snack ideas?

 - Heat sweetener and water (if using) in a small pan over medium heat just until it begins to boil.
 Quickly add nut or seed butter (you will want to have this pre-measured), vanilla and salt.
 Stir continuously over heat until well blended.
 Remove from heat, add nuts and stir.
 (Hint: You want this mixture to be pourable.
 Too thick and you will have a hard time coating the popcorn.)

 - Immediately pour over popcorn and stir to coat.
 The topping will be hot at first, so be careful with your hands!

-Note: I have provided a lighter option above using 16 cups of popcorn.
-We have made it this way a number of times and the sweetness is still enough to make it a great treat.
+Note: There are 2 ways to make this, one being using 16 cups of popcorn as noted above.
+We’ve made it this way a number of times and the sweetness is still enough to make it a great treat.
 You will love it!

 For more tips on making popcorn that tastes great from a family that makes a lot of it, visit my post on Basic Homemade Popcorn.
 You also may want to check out my post on why popcorn can help any family’s budget.

 And if you want to add to your popcorn repertoire, check out some of my other homemade popcorn seasonings.

 Like this one, which is a great popcorn topping that arose out of a kitchen mistake!